oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store.html.md

 **Update mux pod resources**

-1. ssh into the logging machine and use the command line.
+*mux* is short for multiplex, because it acts like a multiplexor or manifold, taking in connections from many collectors, and distributing them to a data store.

-**Note:** You can probably do all of this with the OpenShift UI too - https://logging-machine:8443
+1. Use SSH to connect to the logging machine and open the command line.

-2. Run
+2. Update the deployment configuration of mux pod by running the following command:

        # $ oc edit dc logging-mux

-Edit the section
+Edit the cpu and memory values as follows:

       spec:
         template: